-§ 7102.
+Amend § 7102.
 Requirements for Businesses Collecting Large Amounts of Personal Information.

 Subsection (a)(1)(D) has been added to require the compilation and disclosure of metrics for requests to access ADMT that the business received, complied with in whole or in part, and denied.
 Subsection (a)(1)(G) has been added to similarly require this for requests to opt-out of ADMT.
 This is necessary to inform the Agency, Attorney General, policymakers, academics, and members of the public about businesses' compliance with the CCPA.
-It considers the burden on businesses to compile and post this information by limiting the requirement to those businesses that handle a large amount of personal information, specifically, the personal information of approximately 10 percent of California's total population or more.
-Based on its experience and available information, the Agency determined that 10 percent or more of California's total population was an appropriate threshold.
+It considers the burden on businesses to compile and post this information by limiting the requirement to those businesses that handle a large amount of personal information, specifically, the personal information of approximately 25 percent of California's total population or more of California's total population was an appropriate threshold because a business collecting one in four consumers' personal information is collecting large amounts of personal information, so additional transparency about their collection is appropriate.